Groups: Migrants told to wait in Mexico faced 'bait, switch'

 The Justice Department declined to comment on the court filing, which is part of a lawsuit addressing two key practices that have left would-be asylum seekers frustrated and deflated.

-One, known officially as "metering," has sharply limited the number of asylum seekers accepted each day at U.S.-Mexico border crossings since spring 2018.
-The administration says the policy is in place because of capacity constraints.
+One, known as "metering," has limited the number of asylum seekers accepted each day at U.S.-Mexico border crossings since spring 2018.
+The administration blames capacity constraints.

 The other is the policy that took effect Sept.
 12 to deny asylum to anyone who reached the U.S. after traveling through another country and failing to seek asylum there.